You’ve secured a job interview! Congratulations, that’s fantastic news, and in this competitive job market, it’s a great achievement!

 Q. What are your weaknesses?

 The interviewer is trying to gauge your self-awareness.
 We all have weaknesses so it is best not to say you don’t have any.
-Avoid using the word ‘weakness’ and instead talk about an ‘area for improvement’ that is not vital for the job, or specify a ‘challenge’ that you are working to overcome.
+Avoid using the word ‘weakness’ and instead talk about an ‘area for improvement’ that is not vital for the job, or specify a ‘challenge’ you are working to overcome.
 Demonstrating a willingness to develop yourself and face challenges turns the answer into a positive.

 Q. What have been your achievements to date?
 OR What are you most proud of in your career?